-The above methodology has been applied to the analysis of the transferred potentials by railway tracks close to the grounding system of an electrical substation.
-In order to show the feasibility of this approach in a practical case, we have chosen the geometry of a real grounding grid, which plan is shown in figure 1-A. The earthing grid is formed by 408 cylindrical conductors (which diameter is 12.85 mm) and buried to a depth of 80 cm.
-In this study, we have considered the soil homogeneous and isotropic with an apparent scalar resistivity of $60 \ \Omega m$ .
-The GPR is $10 \ kV$ .
+tracks close to the grounding system of an electrical substation.
+In order to show the feasibility of this approach in a practical case, we have chosen the geometry of a real grounding grid, whose plan is shown in Fig. 1(A).
+The earthing grid is formed by 408 cylindrical conductors (whose diameter is 12.85 mm) and buried to a depth of 80 cm.
+In this study, we have considered the soil homogeneous and isotropic with an apparent scalar resistivity of 60 Ω m.
+The GPR is 10 kV.

 Table 1 summarizes the general data of the grounding system and the BEM numerical model.
-Figure 1-B shows the potential distribution on the earth surface when the grounding grid is energized to the GPR.
+Fig. 1(B) shows the potential distribution on the earth surface when the grounding grid is energized to the GPR.